View larger map

 - Rachel Carson National Wildlife Refuge — A beautiful one-mile loop with views of the salt marsh, dogs allowed on leashes, wheelchair accessible.
 Easy for any kind of walker.

 - Tilton Homestead Wildlife Commons — A little walk that includes sections along Merriland River and the remains of an old river dam.

 - Fenderson East Trail, Fenderson Wildlife Commons, Wells — Å short walk in the woods to a red maple swamp.

-- Moe’s Trail, Fenderson Wildlife Commons — Easy walking on a 1-mile loop on an old logging road.
+- Moe’s Trail, Fenderson Wildlife Commons — Easy walking on a 1-mile loop on an old woods road.

 - Perkinstown Wildlife Commons — A 288-acre preserve, with RR tracks joining walking paths.

 - Walter Marsh Recreation Area Woods Trails — A pretty network of loops—some of them wheelchair accessible—wends through the woods and along Hobbs Pond.

 - Tatnic Woods — A one-mile walk in the woods, by vernal pools.